-Biological safety cabinet (BSC) is an engineering control intended to protect laboratory workers, laboratory environment and work materials from exposure to infectious or biohazardous aerosols and splashes.
-Such aerosols and splashes may be generated while manipulating materials containing infectious agents, such as primary cultures, stocks and diagnostic specimens.
+A biological safety cabinet (BSC) is an engineering control intended to protect laboratory workers, the laboratory environment, and work materials from exposure to infectious or biohazardous aerosols and splashes.
+Such aerosols and splashes may be generated while manipulating materials containing infectious agents, such as primary cultures, stocks, and diagnostic specimens.

 Safety cabinets have to be certified periodically for their efficiency.
 Various field tests are performed to verify air flows, HEPA filter integrity, containment of contaminated cabinet air etc.